jeeshofone/LocationServiceGateway/README.md

 # Location Service Gateway Script

-This script automates the deployment of Geo Mapping Services and Geo API Services across specified AWS regions.
-It leverages the AWS CLI for all operations, ensuring a streamlined deployment process designed for ease of use and automation.

-## Author Information

-- **Author**: Will Laws
+Automate the deployment of Amazon Location Services across specified AWS regions with this script.
+The script creates an API Gateway and integrates it with Location Services, specifying direct API Key references and CORS settings.
+It also creates an API key for accessing maps in Location Service, along with the map resource itself.
+This allows you to serve the Amazon Location Service API from a custom domain and deploy it across multiple regions.
+Users can access the API from a single endpoint domain name, and they will be directed to the backend services in the closest region, ensuring low-latency, high-quality, and cost-effective map tile delivery, worldwide.

-## Description
+## Overview

-This deployment script is tailored for setting up Geo Mapping Services and Geo API Services using AWS CLI commands.
-It assumes that you have the AWS CLI installed and properly configured with the necessary permissions.
+Building on the experience from developing [findyourfivepm.com](https://findyourfivepm.com), this script solves a crucial challenge: ensuring low-latency, high-quality, and cost-effective map tile delivery worldwide.
+Amazon Location Service (ALS) was chosen for its robust features but required an innovative approach to overcome regional latency when serving map tiles.

-For more detailed insights into the motivation and strategy behind these services, refer to my more comprehensive blog post: [Regional to Global - Adapting Amazon Location Service for Worldwide Use](https://www.123cloud.st/p/regional-to-global-adapting-amazon).
+For an in-depth exploration of this project's conception, challenges, and the decision-making process, see my detailed blog post: [Regional to Global - Adapting Amazon Location Service for Worldwide Use](https://www.123cloud.st/p/regional-to-global-adapting-amazon).

 ### Prerequisites